13 Places to Get Free Furniture for Your Home

 As the saying goes, one man’s trash is another man’s treasure.
 Don’t be afraid to take furniture that other people are throwing out, as long as it looks like something that you could use in your home.

 Different jurisdictions have different laws about taking other people’s garbage, so look into your area’s regulations before you go dumpster diving.
 Generally speaking, if a neighbor has dragged an old couch or table to the curb, it’s fair game.
 Still, you might want to ask before you take it.
-Just to be friendly and let your neighbor know what you’re up to.
+Be friendly and let your neighbor know what you’re up to.

 Safety is important when trying to claim furniture that has been thrown away.
 There could be a very good reason that the furniture is being discarded.
 Before you bring it into your home make sure that whatever you’re taking is free from bed bugs, insects, or animals.